Can’t find the answer? Please email us at email@example.com

 Please be sure to include your Name, your Policy Number and all the details relating to your complaint.

-Your complaint will be thoroughly reviewed and investigated by our Internal Dispute Resolution Committee, and as long as we have all the information we need, we will tell you the outcome within 15 working days of receiving your letter, email or phone call.
+Your concerns will be investigated by the Committee and, provided that we have all the necessary information, we will inform you of the outcome within 15 working days of receiving your letter, email or phone call.

 Phone: 1300 780 808 (A local call charge applies)